Semen quality: Heat

 Sperm are heat-sensitive, and cannot endure high temperatures.
 Increases of 2–3 °C are associated with increased DNA fragmentation.

-The body has compensatory mechanisms, like the cremaster muscle relaxing and letting the testicle hang further away from the warm body, sweating and a countercurrent exchange of blood cooling inflowing blood.
-However, despite these compensations, there are activities that should not be performed too often, in order to prevent infertility due to heat:
+The body has compensatory mechanisms, like the cremaster muscle relaxing and letting the testicle hang further away from the warm body, sweating, and a countercurrent exchange of blood cooling inflowing blood.
+However, despite these compensations, some activities should not be performed too often, to prevent infertility due to heat: